Muslims question whether girl’s killing was road rage

 - In Lacey, a Washington mom grapples with baby’s Zika-caused birth defects VIEW

+Ibrahim Hooper, a spokesman for the Council on American-Islamic Relations, said there is a strong possibility the crime wouldn’t have happened if the teenagers weren’t Muslim.

-“You can’t just say ‘Oh, he didn’t say anything against Islam, so no hate crime,'” he said.
+“You can’t just say, ‘Oh, he didn’t say anything against Islam, so no hate crime,'” he said.

 Fairfax police, in their account of the attack, said that Martinez Torres and one of the boys in the group got into an argument, and the motorist chased the youngsters down and got out swinging the bat.
 They said Martinez Torres beat Hassanen as her friends scattered, then put her in his car, assaulted her again and dumped her body.

-Note: This story has been corrected to fix the CAIR reference to American-Islamic, not Islamic-American.